 - Setting – The beach, fictional island off the coast of South Carolina

-- Themes – Coastal communities, island life, the south
+- Themes – Coastal communities, island life

 - Occupation – Chocolate shop owner/chocolatier